Projects

-Inspired by games such as Cosmic Encounter and the Magic: The Gathering Commander format, Shot in the Dark features an emphasis on clever plays, hand management, and table politics.
+Inspired by games such as Cosmic Encounter and the Magic: The Gathering Commander format, Last Shot features an emphasis on clever plays, hand management, and table politics.
 Its development involved exploring the mechanics that are common to card games and creating interesting twists on those mechanics while maintaining a simple and fun player experience.

 Current Projects